A Brief History of PLAN 425

 The origins of PLAN 425 can be traced back to the early 1970s, when the School of Community and Regional Planning (SCARP) launched what was then its first and only undergraduate course.
 Catered towards an undergraduate audience of third and fourth year students across various disciplines at the University of British Columbia, PLAN 425 aimed to provide an introduction to the complex world of planning.

 In its inception, PLAN 425 was designated with the course title “History of Urban Planning”.
 In the 1990s, PLAN 425 was renamed to its current course title “Urban Planning Issues and Concepts”.
-Over the span of its enduring record, many individuals contributed to the design and teaching of PLAN 425—they include past and present SCARP faculty (Profs.
-Brahm Wiesman, Alan Artibise, Tom Hutton, Michael Leaf) as well as PhD students (now alumni: Janice Barry, Ren Thomas, Victoria Barr, Sarah Church).
+Over the span of its enduring record, many individuals contributed to the design and teaching of PLAN 425—they include past and present SCARP faculty as well as PhD students.

 At its heart, planning is an action-oriented and problem-oriented activity.
 As a profession, planners use well-defined tools such as zoning by-laws, citizen engagement, and land-use policies to manage a wide range of issues, including transportation, housing, real estate development, community-building, and the allocation of social services, which affect our everyday lives in communities, cities, and regions.
-As a general practice by ordinary citizens, planning operates in complex social and political environments that are shaped by local, regional, national, and transnational forces.
+Planning operates in complex social and political environments that are shaped by local, regional, national, and transnational forces.
 This course aims to critically engage students with the multiple meanings, practices, and tools that shape the field of urban planning.

-In this current iteration of PLAN 425, I seek to deliver an inquiry-based approach to teaching and learning as exemplified through course assignments that promote:
+In the 2019-2023 iterations of PLAN 425, I seek to deliver an inquiry-based approach to teaching and learning as exemplified through course assignments that promote:

 - development of a well-designed research investigation into an open-ended question;